Flo2306/Voice-Onset/paper.md

 date: 15 August 2023
 # Summary

-This module allows automatic analysis of voice onset times and whether the response was correct or not.
+This module allows automatic analysis of voice onset times (when a person responds) in audio files and whether the response was correct or not.

 It finds the onset times of words by using a binary search implementation